jlapeyre/EmpiricalCDFs.jl/README.md

 ### `CDFfile` and io

 The type `CDFfile` supports reading and writing `AbstractEmpiricalCDF` objects in binary format.
+Most functions that operate on `AbstractEmpiricalCDF` also work with `CDFfile`, with the call being passed to the `cdf` field.
+`write(fn::String, cdf, header="")` writes a binary file.
+See documentation for `readcdf`.

+### Maximum liklihood estimate of a power law

+Functions for estimating the exponent of a power law are provided.
+See documentation for the following functions, which are not exported: `mle`, `scanmle`, `mleKS`, `KSstatistic`.
+These operate on `AbstractArrays` of data.
+They are also mapped to types `AbstractEmpiricalCDF` and `CDFfile`.

 ### Comparison with `ecdf`